-Many users are puzzled when Google Play Store doesn’t open.
-It throws an error ‘Unfortunately, Google Play Store has stopped.’
+Sadly, for many users, Google Play Store doesn’t open or throws an error ‘Unfortunately, Google Play Store has stopped.’
 For others, the system greets them with a 910 error.
-After a time, it would get quite annoying as you can’t even update apps, forget about downloading a new one.
+Whatever the issue, this post shall help.
+Let’s start.

 You should always start with basic solutions.
 One of them is restarting your phone.
-Whatever issue you are facing related to Google Play Store, restart your device and see its result.
+So, if Google Play Store keeps stopping, restart your Android phone and see the result.

 Accurate data and time are crucial for the proper functioning of the Google Play Store.
-If time is incorrect, the Play Store might stop working.
+If the time is incorrect, the Play Store might stop working.
 Hence, use the Automatic date & time feature instead of setting it manually.
 To do so, follow these steps.

 Step 1: Open Settings on your phone and go to System.

-Step 2: Under System, tap on Date & Time.
-Here, enable Automatic date & time.
+Step 2: Under System, tap on Date & time.
+Here, enable Automatic date & time/Set time automatically.
 If it’s already enabled, switch it off and then enable it again.

 Step 3: Restart your phone and try downloading apps from Play Store.

-If Google Play Store won’t work, you should try clearing cache for Google Play Store and Google Play Services.
-In case you are wondering, clearing the cache will not remove any files or apps from your phone.
+If Google Play Store won’t work, you should try clearing the cache and data for Google Play Store and Google Play Services on your phone.
+If you are wondering, clearing the cache will not remove any files or apps from your phone.
 It will only delete temporary files causing issues with Play Store.

 Step 1: Go to Settings on your phone and tap on Apps/Installed Apps/App Manager.